starfriend10/ISMLR-package/README.md

 • Produce pretreated datasets for a subsequent prediction using a more advanced algorithm

 Visit: https://junjiezhublog.wordpress.com/ismlr/ for more information and updates.

-We published a paper that used ISMLR package to predict future wastewater flowrate:

-Jun-Jie Zhu, & Paul R. Anderson.
-(2019).
-Performance evaluation of the ISMLR package for predicting the next day's influent wastewater flowrate at Kirie WRP.
-Water Sci.
-Technol. wst2019309. doi: https://doi.org/10.2166/wst.2019.309